Mineral wool: History

 In 1936 Spun Rock Wools Limited of Thorold Ontario Canada registered a trademark for Spun Rock Wool, a “Fibrous Insulating Material manufactured from rock and in loose, sheet, or pad form.”
 Using rock to produce wool insulation material was started in Thorold in 1934.
 November 1, 1934 according to the registration document UCA8090.

-Spun stone wool was made by heating natural dolomite shale to 3000°F and pouring the white hot liquid onto a whirling disc known as a “spinner.”
+Spun stone wool was made by heating natural dolomite shale to 3000 F and pouring the white hot liquid onto a whirling disc known as a “spinner.”

 An article from the Niagara Districts Post-War Series published by The Standard in October 1946.
 The article is focused on Spun Rock Wools Limited in Thorold, Ontario.
-The plant used rock wool to manufacture thermal insulation.
+The plant used stone wool to manufacture thermal insulation.

 According to a mineral wool manufacturer, the first mineral wool intended for high-temperature applications was invented in the United States in 1942 but was not commercially viable until approximately 1953.
 More forms of mineral wool became available in the 1970s and 1980s.